Mark-NC001/TabbedPageMenuIssue/README.md

 Click the ellipse which will pop up a menu showing the remaining tabs.

-Note that the text of the menu is white and barely readable against whatever the colour of the menu background is!
+Note that the text of the menu is white (coming from BarTextColor) and barely readable against whatever the colour of the menu background is!